 - Spruce – another evergreen coniferous tree with needles, found in temperate and taiga regions.
 They can grow up to 200 feet tall at maturity.

 What Else To Consider For Sound Barrier Plants

 When choosing which plants to use for a sound barrier, you will also need to consider the following:

-- Cost – How much per plant?
-Can you get a discount if you buy in bulk?)
+- Cost – How much is the cost per plant?
+Can you get a discount if you buy in bulk?

 - Effort – How much work will it take to build the sound barrier?
-If you hire help, it will cost a lot more.
+Remember that if you hire help, it will cost a lot more.

 - Time – How long will it take to build the sound barrier?
 Once it’s built, how long will it take to grow to full height and width?